-Right to rectification
+Right to rectification:

-The information should be accurate, however, if it's agreed that a patient's personal information is inaccurate or incomplete we'll aim to amend the record(s) within one month, or within two months where the request is complex.
+The information should be accurate, however, if it's agreed that a patients personal information is inaccurate or incomplete we'll aim to amend the record(s) within one month, or within two months where the request is complex.

 Service Now has a process in place that will allow requests to be lodged and processed.
+Storm ID have confirmed that they can comply with any rights requests as the system has the capabilities to do so.

-For NSS: Information is available in the NSS privacy notice which can be accessed at:
+For NSS: Information is available in the NSS privacy notice which can be accessed at https://nhsnss.org/how-nssworks/data-protection/#part5935_tab

-https://nhsnss.org/how-nssworks/data-protection/#part5935 tab

-For NHS Boards including PHS: You can get more information from their websites.
+For NHS Boards including PHS you can get more information from their websites.

-Right to object (where applicable)
+Right to object (where applicable):